Bipolar I disorder

-Bipolar I disorder (BD-I; pronounced "type one bipolar disorder") is a type of bipolar spectrum disorder characterized by the occurrence of at least one manic episode, with or without mixed or psychotic features.
-Most people also, at other times, have one or more depressive episodes.
-Typically, these manic episodes can last at least 7 days for most of each day to the extent that the individual may need medical attention, while the depressive episodes last at least 2 weeks.
+Bipolar I disorder (also referred to as BD-I or type one bipolar disorder) is a type of bipolar spectrum disorder characterized by the occurrence of at least one manic episode.
+Symptoms of bipolar I disorder typically begin at 15–25 years of age, with depression being the most common initial symptom.
+People may also have one or more depressive episodes.
+Typically, manic episodes can last at least 7 days for most of each day to the extent that the individual may need medical attention, while the depressive episodes last at least 2 weeks.
+The prevalence of bipolar disorders is about 1% worldwide.

-It is a type of bipolar disorder and conforms to the classic concept of manic-depressive illness, which can include psychosis during mood episodes.
+Signs and symptoms

+Bipolar I disorder is characterized by severe, recurrent mood changes and behavioral changes.
+A manic episode is a key feature of bipolar I disorder and is required for diagnosis of bipolar I disorder.
+Hypomanic episodes, major depressive episodes, and psychotic features may also be present but are not necessary for diagnosis.